-The sinuses are four pairs of air-filled spaces found in the facial bones near your eyes, forehead, and behind your cheekbones.
-They warm, moisten, and filter the air in your nasal cavity.
+These sinuses are four pairs of air-filled spaces found in the facial bones near your eyes, forehead, and behind your cheekbones.
+They warm, moisten and filter the air in your nasal cavity.
 Sinuses also

-If you’re having pain in these teeth, and it’s coupled with some of the symptoms listed below, it’s likely that your toothache is due to a sinus infection.
-You may also feel a bit under the weather (low in energy) or have a fever.
+If you’re having pain in these teeth, and it’s coupled with some of the symptoms listed below, your toothache is likely due to a sinus infection.
+You may also feel a bit low in energy or have a fever.

-Pain from a sinus toothache will intensify with certain types of movement.
+Pain from a sinus toothache may intensify with certain types of movement.
 Jumping up or bending over may make the pain worse.
-This is because the sinus pressure shifts as you move and is felt more in your teeth.
+This is because the sinus pressure shifts as you move.
 The pain may subside when you’re sitting or lying down.

-Often, the symptoms of a sinus infection are similar to cold and nasal allergy symptoms.
+Sinus infection symptoms are often similar to cold and nasal allergy symptoms.
 Inflammation and swelling can cause sinus blockage and pressure, leading to facial pain.

-Additional symptoms of a sinus infection include:
+Symptoms of a sinus infection may include: